Required

 Check Your Credit Score

 Checking your credit score can help you determine what type of rate you can expect to receive.
-Scores of about 670 are considered good but having a score higher than 700 is likely to improve your chances of receiving a lower interest rate.
+Scores of about 670 are considered good, but a score higher than 700 will likely improve your chances of receiving a lower interest rate.

 Many banks and credit card companies, such as Discover, offer their customers free access to credit scores.
 Otherwise, you can use a free service like CreditWise from Capital One to check your score.